elinnyman/adiponectin-secretion/Readme.txt

+---Notes regarding cloning of the repo---- git lfs is necessary to dowload the large files, please install git lfs before cloning the repo.
+If the repo has already been cloned, install git lfs and pull. git lfs can be found at https://git-lfs.github.com/

 ---Introduction---
 To be able to run the files, MATLAB and IQM tools are necessary.
 IQM tools can be aquired for free from http://www.intiquan.com/iqm-tools/